Karen Green (philosopher)

-Karen Green is an Australian philosopher and Professorial Fellow in Philosophy at the University of Melbourne.
+Karen Green (born 1951) is an Australian philosopher and Professorial Fellow in Philosophy at the University of Melbourne.
 She is known for her works on women's intellectual history.
 Green taught at Monash University from 1990 until 2014.
 In 2018, Green was the annual president of the Australasian Association of Philosophy and is a Fellow of the Australian Academy of the Humanities (elected in 2009).